ricleal/reductionServer/README.md

 **Test with curl client**

 The server has been implemented with the following conditions:
 - There will be a server per instrument.
-However, one machine can server several instruments, as long as the server are launched with different ports.
+However, one machine can serve several instruments, as long as the servers are launched in different ports.
 - Every NeXus file must be submitted to the server with the corresponding "Numor" in the HTTP header.
 The numor can be seen as the unique id of every data set.
-See below th example.
+See below the examples.

 Implemented functions to date:

+This simple call can be performed by POST or GET.
+This is useful to see if the server is running from a http browser.

 ```
 # Simple call with verbose active: